hagerrady13/hagerrady13.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a second-year MSc student of Computing Science at University of Alberta, supervised by Matthew Taylor at the [RLAI](http://rlai.ualberta.ca/) lab, affiliated with [AMII](https://www.amii.ca/).
-My research interests are reinforcement learning and machine learning with a current focus on offline and off-policy learning.
+My research interests are reinforcement learning and machine learning with a current focus on offline and off-policy reinforcement learning.
 My previous research experience in computer vision and deep learning.

 Education
 ======